srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 ### Deploy the Services Using Docker Compose

 To deploy the ChatQnA services, execute the `docker compose up` command with the appropriate arguments.
-For a default deployment, execute:
+For a default deployment, execute the command below.
+It uses the 'compose.yaml' file.

 ```bash
 docker compose up -d